The End of the World? (Matthew 13:40)

 So it shall be at the end of the world: the angels shall come forth, and sever the wicked from among the just,

 Now, the KJV translators did not make a mistake!
 The KJV was produced more than 400 years ago.
 During that time, the English word “world” could mean “an age; a period of time”.
-Hence, the KJV translators were right to render aiōn as “world” (also in Matt.
+Hence, the KJV translators were not wrong to render aiōn as “world” (also in Matt.
 13:39–40; 24:3; 28:20; 1 Cor.
 10:11; Eph.
 3:21; Heb.
 9:26).

 Conclusion